elastic/search-ui/ADVANCED.md

 ### Example using multiple types of Autocompleted Suggestions

-"Suggestions" can be generated via multiple methods, they could be derived from common terms and phrases inside of documents, or be "popular" queries generated from actual search queries made by users.
+"Suggestions" can be generated via multiple methods.
+They can be derived from common terms and phrases inside of documents, or be "popular" queries generated from actual search queries made by users.
 This will differ depending on the particular Search API you are using.